-- A. Maintaining an overall unweighted grade point average of 2.0 on a scale for the standard 24-credit option and a weighted 3.0 on a 4.0 scale for the two three-year options. - B. Completing the GED Exit Option Program as approved for the Graduation Assistance Program. - C. Beginning with the 2011-2012 school year, each student entering 9th grade must graduate from high school having taken at least one online course. - D. Completing a dropout prevention program through the Graduation Assistance Program or other district-approved program.
+- A. Maintaining an overall unweighted grade point average of 2.0 on a scale for the standard 24-credit option and a weighted 3.0 on a 4.0 scale for the two three-year options. - B. Completing the GED Exit Option Program as approved for the Graduation Assistance Program. - C. Completing a dropout prevention program through the Graduation Assistance Program or other district-approved program.